dougeby/IntuneDocs/intune/corporate-identifiers-add.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 As an Intune admin, you can identify a device as corporate-owned in a variety of ways.
 Intune can collect additional information from corporate-owned devices.
-You can also set device restrictions devices that aren't corporate owned.
+You can also set device restrictions  to prevent enrollment by devices that aren't corporate-owned.

 A device is identified as corporate-owned if any of the following conditions are true: